freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 #### HINTS

 - Here's an example: `FUNCTION_CALL "<argument_message>"`
-- Here's how it looks:
+- Here's how the function call should look:
 ```sh
   *) MAIN_MENU "Please enter a valid option." ;;
 ```
-- Add this case statement below the;
+- The whole `case` statement should look like this:
 ```sh
 case $MAIN_MENU_SELECTION in
   1) RENT_MENU ;;